 Yes, the age limit is 10 years and older accompanied by a parent.
 Please be respectful to the other students in the class.
 We ask that you make the best judgment on if your child is ready for a full class.

 We ask that you arrive a minimum of 5 mins before the class starts.
 It is important for you to get your muscles warmed up and your mind ready for a class.
 You may not enter the class after 5 mins from the starting time.

 Comfortable clothes that you can move in.

 There are countless benefits to Yoga classes, including stress reduction, increased blood circulation, flexibility, strength, improved sleep patterns, and relaxation.
 A regular practice (at least two times a week) can reduce the symptoms of many chronic diseases (e.g. arthritis, diabetes, and thyroid disorders).

 Yoga instructors commonly end class with the traditional acknowledgement of "Namasté."
 "Nama" means bow; "as" means I; and "te" means you.
 Therefore, Namasté literally means "bow me you" or "I bow to you."
 This gesture is a deep form of respect.
 Or, The light in me sees the light in you.

-This ballet inspired, core-centric class focuses on isolated exercises, alignment, flexibility and posture as you work through targeted mindful muscle movements.
-Push yourself to the limit — and then find balance — as every hard worked muscled is followed by a deep, relaxing stretch.
+This ballet inspired, core-centric class focuses on isolated exercises, alignment, flexibility, and posture as you work through targeted mindful muscle movements.
+Push yourself to the limit — and then find balance — as every exercise is incorporated with a deep stretch.

 We start the class with relaxation and breathing to calm the mind and practice being still.
-Then, warm up followed by sun salutations and poses.
+Then, we warm up the body with sun salutations and standing poses.
 All classes end in a relaxing savasana.
-Some classes we leave time at the end to explore new poses and take time for headstands and handstands.
+In some classes, time is left at the end to explore new or advanced poses.